 Support: Cream(3) laid paper

 Sheet: 26 x 40.5 cm (10 1/4 x 15 15/16 in.)

 Gift of Mr. and Mrs. Edward B. Greene 1928.15.a

-This drawing represents a view of the famous Acqua Acetosa, a mineral spring that until the 1800s provided the favored drinking water of Romans who believed in its healing powers.
-Although topographically accurate, the sheet is not a plein-air study but a vision of an imagined Arcadian world carefully rendered by Gellée, one of the most original painters of the 1600s.
+This drawing represents a view of the famous Acqua Acetosa, a mineral spring that until the 19th century provided the favored drinking water of Romans who believed in its healing powers.
+Although topographically accurate, the sheet is not a plein-air study but a vision of an imagined Arcadian world carefully rendered by Gellée, one of the most original painters of the 17th century.
 The French-born artist spent his career painting and drawing the Roman Campagna and the Neopolitan coastline.
-Sublimely beautiful pen-and-ink and wash drawings such as this example reveal the artist's highly poetic response to the natural world and his unparalleled sensitivity to light.
+Sublimely beautiful pen-and-ink and wash drawings such as the example here reveal the artist's highly poetic response to the natural world and his unparalleled sensitivity to light.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.